freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/back-end-development-and-apis-projects/exercise-tracker.md

 };
 ```

-A request to a user's log (`GET/api/users/:_id/logs`) returns an object with a `count` property representing the number of exercises returned.
+A request to a user's log (`GET/api/users/:_id/logs`) returns a user object with a `count` property representing the number of exercises that belong to that user.

 ```js
 async (getUserInput) => {